 Injun Creek Loop Trail is a 4.6 mile moderately trafficked loop trail located near Gatlinburg, Tennessee that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Old homesteads, stone walls, Cemetery, historic farming lands, creeks, views The trail begins with many creek crossing on log bridges.
 As you head up Injun Creek you will find an old Indian burial ground then a side trail to visit the McCarter Cemetery, passing many rock piles and stone fences.
 Next camp #32 where Injun Creek and Grapeyard Ridge trail cross.
 Go up Grapeyard trail, toward Roaring Fork, looking for a tree with very twisted branches. see pic .
 That tree signaled the spot to start the manway portion of the hike.
 This manway, in the old days, was used to get from Grapeyard Ridge to Greenbrier.
 Women rode sidesaddle on this trail to town.
 Of course the trail is now an overgrown manway but the trail is still very visible with just a few blow downs.
 Flollow the manway for about three miles before coming to a huge hollowed out chestnut stump. see pic.
 At that point take a right turn and go down a fairly steep hill.
 In about Ã‚Â¾ mile you will be at the 2nd parking lot you passed to the trail head.
 If not sure of manway, do a in/out hike.